-The cost of external entrance examination fees are chargeable and are applicable in Years 11 and Upper Sixth and occasionally in other years.
+The cost of public examination fees are chargeable and are applicable in Years 11 and Upper Sixth and occasionally in other years.
 Individual subject costs vary and the total cost is also influenced by the number of examinations entered.
-The average cost for Year 11 last year was £485 and for Upper Sixth £385.
+The average cost for Year 11 is \pounds 485 and for Upper Sixth £385.